tezos/tezos/src/proto/alpha/docs/language.md

 the programmer introduce its own types.

-Be aware that the syntax used in the specification may differ a bit from the concrete syntax, which is presented in Section VIII.
+Be aware that the syntax used in the specification may differ a bit from the concrete syntax, which is presented in Section IX.
 In particular, some instructions are annotated with types that are not present in the concrete language because they are synthesized by the typechecker.